shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ## Associations

 It is also possible to define associations between entities.
-You can you one of the following four association types `OneToOne`, `OneToMany`, `ManyToOne` and `ManyToMany`.
+You can use one of the following four association types: `OneToOne`, `OneToMany`, `ManyToOne` or `ManyToMany`.

 ```php
 <?php